Mortgage Interest Rate Predictions: Will Rates Go Down in June 2023?

 Mortgage interest rate FAQ

-If the historically high inflation of 2022 continues to dissipate and the economy falls into a recession, it’s likely mortgage rates will decrease in 2023.
+If inflation continues to dissipate and the economy cools or goes into a recession, it’s likely mortgage rates will decrease in 2025.
 Although, it’s important to remember that interest rates are notoriously volatile and are driven by many factors, so they can rise during any given week.

-Mortgage rates may continue to rise in 2023.
-High inflation, a strong housing market, and policy changes by the Federal Reserve have all pushed rates higher in 2022.
+Mortgage rates may rise in 2025.
+High inflation, strong demand in the housing market, and policy changes by the Federal Reserve in 2022 and 2023 all pushed rates higher.
 However, if the U.S. does indeed enter a recession, mortgage rates could come down.

 For the most part, industry experts do not expect the housing market to crash in 2023.
 Yes, home prices are over-inflated.
 But many of the risk factors that led to the 2008 crash are not present in today’s market.
 Low inventory and massive buyer demand should keep the market propped up next year.
 Plus, mortgage lending practices are much safer than they used to be.
 That means there’s not a subprime mortgage crisis waiting in the wings.